 My art practice is subjectively personal, placing emphasis on story telling, social studies and a conceptual approach to representing the everyday—a way of working based on observation of the world.
-The work is highly autobiographical in nature and reveals a keen interest in record keeping, investigative research and the ethics involved in the act of looking.
-It undermines typical ways of collecting information and keeping history—the strategy subverts mainstream structures and standards.
+The work is highly autobiographical in nature, revealing a keen interest in record keeping and investigative research.
+It undermines typical ways of collecting information and keeping history—my strategy subverts mainstream structures and standards.
 By incorporating methodologies of non-art disciplines such as social anthropology and behavioral psychology, my research-based projects embody a hybrid form of contemporary art practice.
 The work depends largely on process—the determining factor for many of my projects is improvisation: to set an event in motion and watch as it unfolds.
 Because my installations have always incorporated text—sometimes very large amounts—bookworks have become a logical extension of my art practice.
 The work, in general, documents my own behaviour—my experienced social interactions.
-It hinges on a kind of self monitoring, which only masquerades as voyeurism; the process essentially ends up putting me under the microscope.
+It hinges on a kind of self monitoring, which at times masquerades as voyeurism; the process, however, puts me under the microscope.